QUT-Digital-Observatory/youte/README.md

 #### `--to` (optional)

 End date limit for the search results returned - the results returned by the API should only contain videos created on or before this date.
 Has to be in ISO format (YYYY-MM-DD).

-#### `--get-id` (optional)

-Return the video IDs of the search results only, instead of full data.
-This is useful when all you want is the IDs of the search results for hydration using `youte hydrate`.
-Currently, `youte tidy` cannot be used on JSON files returned by `--get-id`.

 #### `--name` (optional)